On This Page...

 Note: giving accurate information is critical.
 If errors occurred, we address them transparently and lawfully.

-Your Options After Refusal – At a Glance
+Your Options After a Visa Refusal

 - Judicial Review (Federal Circuit and Federal Court): Not a rehearing of facts.
 The Court examines legal error in the decision-making process (jurisdictional error).
 Deadlines and filing rules are strict.